 First, the shoes are only available at runDisney race expos.
 Unfortunately, they are not sold online.
 Though I’m sure some enterprising individuals will hawk them for obscene amounts of money on eBay, as happened last year, or offer their services as virtual personal shoppers.
 There’s at least one personal shopping company already advertising their services around the shoes.
 (UPDATE: I’ve been told that particular company got shut-down at the Walt Disney World Marathon Weekend.)
 Oh, Capitalism.

 So you have to attend a runDisney race expo in person.
-There are currently seven runDisney race weekends throughout the year.
+There are currently eight runDisney race weekends throughout the year.
 Here they are for 2014:

 Walt Disney World Marathon Weekend: Walt Disney World, January 8-12, 2014